Skip to main content

 What have you learned about the industry since volunteering for the RGD?

 Having gone from my undergraduate degree in the York/Sheridan Program in Design, straight into my Master’s, I’m just now shifting my focus to the industry.
 Volunteering for the RGD, though, has been a great introduction to it.
 Especially at DesignThinkers, everyone I met was very kind, genuine and interested in having rich conversations.
-The RGDs who have guest-spoken at Provisional Committee meetings have also offered a lot of insight into building a career in design.
+The RGDs who have guest-spoken at Associate Committee meetings have also offered a lot of insight into building a career in design.
 My biggest take-away from these presentations has been the importance of stepping out of your comfort zone regularly to learn and grow.

 Based on your experience volunteering with the RGD, how would you describe the role of the organization in the industry?